Guangzhou CTF Finance Centre: Layout

 The below ground floors and the podium of the Guangzhou CTF Finance Centre feature a shopping mall and an underground parking facility with 1,705 spaces.
 The shopping mall is called "K11 Art Mall" and is owned by K11, a subsidiary of Chow Tai Fook Enterprises.
-It features a 4DX theater with eight rooms and occupies the entire eight-floor podium and two below ground floors.
+It features a 4DX cinema with eight rooms and occupies the entire eight-floor podium and two below ground floors.
 The mall's surface area amounts to around 750,000 sqft.
 The base of the actual skyscraper is occupied by the office lobby, the entrance hall of the apartments and a part of the hotel.
 The Guangzhou CTF Finance Centre is connected to other nearby buildings through outdoor pedestrian bridges and to subway lines 3, 5, and APM through underground links.

 The offices occupy the floors 7 through 66, but are interrupted by two mechanical floors.
 Next to the 2,247,806 sqft (GFA) of Class A office space, the office floors house a sky lobby and a 150-person auditorium.
 The office floors are owned by K11.
 24 floors with a total of 355 serviced apartments are situated above another mechanical floor and a setback.
 They are owned by Rosewood Hotel Group and have a total area of 760,000 sqft.
 23 of those "Rosewood Residences" are duplex apartments and some apartments have their own elevators and indoor courtyards.
 The apartments were designed by Perception Design.

 The highest sixteen floors are occupied by a hotel, that is separated from the apartments by another mechanical floor.
 The hotel, that opened in the second half of 2019, is managed by Rosewood Hotels & Resorts and has a total of 251 rooms with a minimum size of 592 sqft.
 The floor area of the entire hotel amounts to 440,000 sqft.
 It also features meeting spaces, a ballroom, an indoor pool and seven cafes and restaurants.
 The sky bar and restaurant on the 107th floor are partly situated on an outdoor terrace.
 The meeting spaces cover an area of 24,200 sqft and the ballroom, that fits 700 people, covers an area of 10,440 sqft.
 Most of the interior of the hotel was designed by design firm Yabu Pushelberg.
 The setback above the hotel is covered with three terraces.
 The strong winds are not felt on those terraces because of the chiseled parapets.